Maternal Birth Injury Lawyer Philadelphia

-Our Firm Fights for Moms Who Suffered Traumatic and Dangerous Labor or Delivery
+Our Firm Fights for Mothers Who Suffered Traumatic and Dangerous Labor or Delivery

 How Common is Birth Injury to Mothers?

 Most discussion of birth injury centers on babies, but that does not mean all mothers make it through pregnancy and childbirth without suffering serious trauma.
 Over 100,000 women likely suffer preventable injuries during childbirth each year.
 Often, these women report that they were never even warned about risk factors or dangers—or, worse, that they raised concerns only to have their doctors blow them off.